kmeyer313/shortcuts/3-multiple-selections.md

 Highlight a word and press command d to select the next instance of it You now have multiple cursors!
 If you start typing, it'll enter in two places.
 If you hit command-d again, it'll select the next instance.
 Three cursors!
 Most normal text entry rules still apply... feel free to experiment.
+Hit escape to get back to one

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.